apple/foundationdb/bindings/bindingtester/spec/bindingApiTester.md

 #### GET_APPROXIMATE_SIZE

-    Calls get_approximate_size and pushes the integer size onto the stack.
+    Calls get_approximate_size and pushes the byte string "GOT_APPROXIMATE_SIZE" onto the stack.
+Note bindings may issue GET_RANGE calls with different limits, so these bindings can obtain different sizes back.

 #### WAIT_FUTURE